d-EScape/Domoticz_iDetect/README.md

 Be warned: the ssh option can be a powerful tool, but there is no fixed syntax, no checking if it is safe or if the router actually knows the command(s).
 No extra path is added, so if the command is not in the routers path then you need to call it using a full path.  etc etc etc …
 Opportunity: Turning your specific ssh command into a module might benefit the community!

 Tags configuration
 <name>=<identifier>#<options>

 The name is the device name shown in the domoticz user interface and will also be used as unit id.
 Identifiers can (for now) be MAC addresses or ip addresses.
 Ip addresses will be treated differently!
 They are not monitored by the configured trackers, but by a special ping tracker.
 The ping tracker will only run if there are any ip addresses configured as tags.
 Options syntax is the same as for trackers.
 The options for tags are:

-ignore=true (to ignore a tag for the anyone home status and just track it individually) interval=number of seconds between poll (will only be used by IP address tags to set a per tag ping interval.
-Otherwise the default ping interval of 30 seconds is used) grace=number of seconds after a last confirmation of presence that a device is assumed to be absent (must be higher than poll interval!)
+ignore=true (to ignore a tag for the anyone home status and just track it individually)
+interval=number of seconds between poll (will only be used by IP address tags to set a per tag ping interval.
+Otherwise the default ping interval of 30 seconds is used)
+grace=number of seconds after a last confirmation of presence that a device is assumed to be absent (must be higher than poll interval!)

-A tag will accept #ignore is a single(!) option (so without the =true part), again to maintain backward compatibility.
+A tag will still accept #ignore as a single(!) option (so without the =true part), again to maintain backward compatibility.

 Limitations
 Although you can theoretically set a poll interval or grace offline period to anything, even a second or 0 seconds, those speeds will not work as expected.
 The heartbeat of the plugin runs every 4 seconds, so nothing will be faster than that.
 It should not really matter because such low interval values are not really practical.
 Also bare in mind that the ping tracker will start a separate ping process for every tag.
 That might become a problem with a lot of ip’s to ping.
 So I set the hard coded ping interval to 60 seconds and would advice you to set higher intervals per tag where possible.
 Only lower intervals where needed.

 Extra’s

 I included a ‘dummy’ module.
 If you specify a tracker like 192.168.1.1#type=dummy , then nothing is actually polled, but a (hard coded) list of Mac addresses is returned to the plugin on every interval.
 Can be useful for testing.